sunfishcode/design/TextFormat.md

 (hand-translated from [fac.wast](https://github.com/WebAssembly/spec/blob/master/ml-proto/test/fac.wast))

+The `$` sigil on function and variable names cleanly ensures that they never collide with wasm keywords, present or future.
+The `@` sign on `fac-opt` allows certain special characters to appear in identifiers, such as `-` which would otherwise be treated as a subtraction operator.

-The function return type has parentheses for symmetry with the parameter types, anticipating adding multiple return values to wasm in the future.
+The function return type can have parentheses (`: (i64)`) for symmetry with the parameter types, since we anticipate adding multiple return values to wasm in the future, but they are not required.

 The curly braces around the function body are not a `block` node; they are part of the function syntax, reflecting how function bodies in wasm are block-like.